Updated: Oct 20, 2022

 Before March 4, 2020, the Alert Act allowed some corporations to offer 60 days of notice to workers before mass layoffs.
 But during the COVID-19 crisis, these laws were relaxed.
 Now, coronavirus-affected organizations just need to give as much notice as possible.

-How Do I Request An Unbiased Referral To A Pre-Screened, Ethical Employment Lawyer In Los Angeles?
+How Do I Request An Unbiased Referral To A Pre-Screened, Ethical Employment Attorney in Los Angeles?

 You can submit a request online 24 hours a day.
 Free case review within 15 minutes.